Validatrium/axelar/docs/setup.monitoring.md

-# Setup Monitoring for Axelar Node
+# Setup Telegram Monitoring for Axelar Node

 ## Notifications you will recieve with this config
-- free disk space is less than 20% and 10%
+- free disk space is less than 20% and 10% (low disk space notification)
-- height is not changing
+- height is not changing (network connection error notification)
-- axelard process is not running
+- axelard process is not running (node down notification)
-- axelard-vald process is not running
+- axelard-vald process is not running (validator not signing blocks notification)
-- tofnd is not running
+- tofnd is not running (tofn-daemon not running notification)

 ## Prerequires